Toru Owashi

 Toru Ito (伊藤 透, Itō Tōru) is a Japanese professional wrestler, better known by his ring name Toru Owashi (大鷲 透, Ōwashi Tōru).
-He is best known for his work in DDT Pro-Wrestling, where he is a former KO-D Openweight Champion and two time KO-D Tag Team Champion.
+He is best known for his work in DDT Pro-Wrestling, where he is a former KO-D Openweight Champion and two-time KO-D Tag Team Champion.

+Sumo career

+Initially aspiring to become a sumo wrestler like his father, former maegashira 3 Ōwashi Hitoshi, Ito joined the Wakamatsu stable in 1993 and adopted the shikona of Asaitō, which he later changed to Asawashi, meaning "Morning Eagle" in Japanese.
+However, he ended up leaving the sport due to a recurrent knee injury in January 1999, after having reached his highest rank of jonidan 42.
+His career record was 99 wins to 104 losses, with 28 absences due to injury.
+He worked as a chef until joining the Ultimo Dragon Gym in order to become a professional wrestler.

 Professional wrestling career

-Initially aspiring to become a sumo wrestler like his father, Ito joined the Wakamatsu stable and adopted the shikona of Asa Ito, which he later changed to Asawashi, meaning "Morning Eagle" in Japanese.
-However, he ended up leaving the sport due to a recurrent knee injury in January 1999.
-He worked as a chef until joining the Ultimo Dragon Gym in order to become a professional wrestler.

 Toryumon (2000–2004)

-He made his debut under his real name on September 2, 2000 in Mexico.
+He made his debut under his real name on September 2, 2000, in Mexico, defeating Masato Yoshino.
 He soon adopted the name of Toru Owashi and the character of a strong, villainous loner.
+On December 2, 2001, he won the 2001 Young Dragons Cup by defeating Kawabata in the semi-final, then Shuji Kondo in the final.
 After being moved along with his entire class to Toryumon 2000 Project, he went to gain victories over Shuji Kondo, Jun Ogawauchi and the Syachihoko Machines.
 He was made the enforcer of Hagure Gundan, also known as Aagan Iisou, a stable commanded by Kondo.